Share article

 Our structure

-Governance of the Institute is undertaken by the Institute Council, led by an elected President, which meets four times a year.
+Governance of the Institute is undertaken by the Institute Board, led by an elected President, which meets four times a year.

-In its decision making, the Council is guided by a set of rules that define objectives and help decide matters of importance.
-The Council’s composition is determined by election, with Institute members in each of the eight branches voting for a regional representative.
-The four schools of architecture and the New Zealand Registered Architects Board are also represented.
+In its decision making, the Board is guided by a set of rules that define objectives and help decide matters of importance.
+The Board's composition is determined by election, with Institute members in each of the eight branches voting for a regional representative.
+The five schools of architecture and the New Zealand Registered Architects Board are also represented.

 President